solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 ## Motivation

-Builtin instructions in the SVM consume their static DEFAULT_COMPUTE_UNITS from the compute budget during execution.
+Builtin instructions in the SVM consume their static DEFAULT_COMPUTE_UNITS from the compute meter during execution.
 These DEFAULT_COMPUTE_UNITS are also counted against block limits during the banking stage.
 However, historically, builtin instructions have been allocated DEFAULT_INSTRUCTION_COMPUTE_UNIT_LIMIT units of compute budget.
 This discrepancy between the allowed consumption and